openphacts/queryExpander/docker/README.md

 Loading should take from 30 minutes to an hours, depending on the disk.
 No output will be produced while loading.

+### Custom data loading

+To load your own linksets, you will need to generate a `load.xml`, either on the web or on a local file system.

+The example below assumes you have `load.xml` in the directory `/home/johndoe/data5`:

+    docker run --link mysql-for-ims:mysql -v /home/johndoe/data5:/staging ims loader file:///staging/load.xml

+As an example of `load.xml`, see http://data.openphacts.org/1.5/ims/linksets/load.xml

+Note that if you don't include the `<clearAll />` operation, the content of the database is preserved, this can be used for incremental loading from multiple load files.